 Applicants must be students who demonstrate that they are committed to learning and their commitment is reflected in their current grades and positive approach to learning.

-Current high achieving Year 6 students enrolling at St Narsai Assyrian Christian College to begin Year 7 in 2021 are invited to apply.
-From 2021 and every following year, we will accept a select group of students into the Selective Stream for Year 7.
+Current high achieving Year 6 students enrolling at St. Narsai Assyrian Christian College to begin Year 7 in 2022 are invited to apply.
+As of 2021, we are accepting a select group of students into the Selective Stream for Year 7.
 This means that students and parents need to apply while the candidate is in Year 6.

 How do I apply?

 While in Year 6, students sit a General Ability Test which assesses their literacy, numeracy and abstract thinking skills.
-This test will be organised and run by the St Narsai Selection Team.
-Students and parents will be made aware of requirements prior to test commencement.
+This test will be organised and run by the St. Narsai Selection Team.
+Students and parents will be made aware of the requirements prior to test commencement.

-Students are invited to submit an Expression of Interest form which can be downloaded from stnarsai.nsw.edu.au to be considered for the Selective Stream.
+Students are invited to submit an Expression of Interest form which can be downloaded here to be considered for the Selective Stream.

 - Art Club